 - 2 cm fresh ginger root

-- 2 tbsp tomato purée
+- 2 tablespoon tomato purée

-- 2 tbsp Greek yogurt
+- 2 tablespoon Greek yogurt

 - salt and pepper to taste

 - Peel and cut the onions, garlic cloves and ginger.

 - Heat up the oil in a pan and fry the onions on a medium heat until golden.

 - Add the garlic, chilli and ginger and stir for 10-15 seconds.